legal herstory pioneers

 -

-In 1972, co-founded the Women's Rights Project of the American Civil Liberties Union.
+In 1972, co-founded the Women's Rights Project of the ACLU.

 Martha Wright Griffiths